Does The Law of Small Numbers Explain Many Myths?

 The answer is normally no as qualitative studies usually rely on small numbers and a less structured approach to questionnaire design.
 This means that each interview is unlikely to be identical to the others and so are not comparable.

 However, the post reminded me of a number of occasions where I witnessed people latching onto the number of respondents choosing an option in a qualitative study as being indicative of the frequency of behaviour in the wider population.
 This is a risk when quoting numbers or proportions in qualitative research.
-Non-researchers frequently have a tendency to interpret proportions in qualitative research as indicative of actual customer behaviour.
+Non-researchers frequently have a tendency to interpret proportions in qualitative research as indicative of actual customer behaviour and this leads to mistakes based upon the law of small numbers.

 - Senior Management comprehension of sampling & statistics: